 A grey area: What about edibles like THC gummies?
 Is one a “dosage unit?”
 What about a marijuana wax cartridge?

 Medical marijuana produced by a legal-maker should be treated like prescription drugs.

 What about Minnesota Pretrial Diversion programs and statutory Stays of Adjudication under Minnesota Statutes §152.18?

 They are still available for those charged with Minnesota Fifth Degree “Controlled Substance” Crime, Gross Misdemeanor, since the charge is a Fifth Degree charge against a person without prior drug convictions.

 New Legislation Needed

 Is it fair to charge a person with a Gross Misdemeanor or Felony crime for possession of a small amount of marijuana wax?
 The “small amount of marijuana” definition statute, quoted above, should be amended to delete the words “This provision shall not apply to the resinous form of marijuana.”

 We, the People, should have our rights respected by government to marijuana and marijuana wax, equal to our rights to beer, wine and liquor.

 Short of legalization, however, we should at least delete the “resinous form” exception to the definition of a “small amount of marijuana.”
 If Minnesota did so, at least People with a small amount of marijuana wax (42.5 grams or less) would not be treated like criminals.

 Thomas Gallagher is a Minneapolis Drug Defense Lawyer, since 1988.
-He is also serves on the Board of Directors of Minnesota NORML, since 2011.
+He also serves on the Board of Directors of Minnesota NORML, and has since 2011.